padeir0/anu/readme.md

 a key in a map and removing that key should return the same item, if present, otherwise it should return `nil`.
 Given a map of type `*i8 -> int`, the output type of a remove expression on this map should be `?int`.
+Removing an item from a map will decrease the value of `length` but not of `cap`.

 ```
 proc main do